amyleadem/uswds-proposals/proposals/proposal-template.md

 ### When to consider a different component

-_Identify scenarios when this component would not be the appropriate choice._
+_Identify the scenarios where this component would not be the appropriate choice._
-- _Where other components might support these interactions instead?_
+- _What other USWDS components might better support these interactions instead?_
 - _What are common misuses of this type of component?_

 ## Usability and accessibility

-### Key considerations
+### Key usability considerations
+_Describe a successful interaction with this component._
 - _What does this component need to do to be successful and effective?_
 - _What are the characteristics of a successful interaction with this component?_
 - _When possible, provide supporting links to research findings or supporting evidence (your own, or other available research)._

-### Common issues
+### Common usability issues
+_Describe an unsuccessful interaction with this component._
 - _What would make this component less usable?_
 - _What are common pitfalls or implementation mistakes associated with this component?_
+- _How might this component be misused?_
 - _When possible, provide supporting links to research findings or supporting evidence (your own, or other available research)._

 ### Risks and potential harm
+_Describe the any potential harm that could be caused by this component._
 - _Are there any audiences that might struggle with this component?_
+- _Will users of assistive technologies struggle with this component?
+List any potential risks for users of keyboard navigation, screen readers, zoom magnification, voice command, etc._
 - _Are there any reasons we should not develop this component?_
-- _How might this component be misused?_
-- _Is this component incompatible with any assistive technologies? (keyboard navigation, screen readers, zoom magnification, voice command, etc)_
 - _When possible, provide supporting links to research findings or supporting evidence (your own, or other available research)._

 ## Stakeholders

 ### Key audiences

-_Identify if there are any audiences that have a unique interest in this component._
+_Identify if there are any audiences that have a special interest in this component._
-- _Are there key audiences associated with this component?_
-- _What audience is best able to determine if this component is successful?_
+- _Which audience is best able to determine if this component is successful?_

 ### Endorsements

 _If there is significant support from a given agency or group, include their names here and tag any stakeholders._

 ### Volunteers

 _If there are any volunteers who are willing to help design, develop, or test this component, tag them here with details about their roles._

 ### Contributors